peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

     public int Flags { get; set; }

 Gets or sets the flags that are set from converting numbers according to this arithmetic context.
 If `HasFlags` is false, this value will be 0.
-This value is a combination of bit fields.
-To retrieve a particular flag, use the AND operation on the return value of this method.
-For example:  `(this.Flags &
-            EContext.FlagInexact) != 0`  returns  `true`  if the Inexact flag is set.
+This value is a combination of bit ields.
+To retrieve a particular flag, use the AND operation on the return alue of this method.
+For example: `(this.Flags & EContext.FlagInexact) != 0` returns `true` if the Inexact flag is set.

 <b>Returns:</b>

 The flags that are set from converting numbers according to this arithmetic context.
 If `HasFlags` is false, this value will be 0.
-This value is a combination of bit fields.
-To retrieve a particular flag, use the AND operation on the return value of this method.
-For example:  `(this.Flags & EContext.FlagInexact) !=
-            0`  returns  `true`  if the Inexact flag is set.
+This value is a combination of bit ields.
+To retrieve a particular flag, use the AND operation on the return alue of this method.
+For example: `(this.Flags & EContext.FlagInexact) != 0` returns `true` if the Inexact flag is set.

 <a id="HasExponentRange"></a>
 ### HasExponentRange